Spr19CS210/PA-Drill-Section-Writeups/PA4-BoolSAT/README.md

 use this program.
 To use the program, one would need to know the input file format.

+* Each method needs a method header that explains what the method does.

 * Use meaningful variable names and camel case.
 Loop iterators can be simple (i for integers, s for strings, n for numbers, etc.).